iwytsang/election-analysis/README.md

 ## Election-Audit Results
-Once the python script was run, the results were saved onto the election_analysis.txt file as shown below.
+Once the python script was run, we were able to analyze the results from the election_results.csv file and output synthesized data onto the election_analysis.txt file as shown below.

 ![image](https://user-images.githubusercontent.com/108503112/189497025-df0ee755-7ab4-4218-b9d0-314588ba160b.png)